-While there are many different methods of anesthesia being offered, from taking a long-acting sleeping pill to a variety of IV anesthetic drugs, the best and safest sleep is one that can be adjusted up or down to meet your individual needs and can be stopped when it is no longer needed.
+While many different methods of anesthesia are offered in our community, from taking a long-acting sleeping pill to a variety of IV anesthetic drugs, the best and safest sedation technique is one that can be adjusted up or down to meet your individual needs and stopped when it is no longer needed.

-Dr. Grellner is one of perhaps a handful of oral surgeons in the United States with as extensive experience using the ultra-shortacting narcotic that makes this anesthetic technique possible.
+Dr. Grellner is one of perhaps a handful of oral surgeons in the United States with such extensive experience using the ultra-short-acting narcotic that makes this anesthetic technique possible.
 You will want to have this QuickRecover Anesthesia when having your wisdom teeth out.

-Are you missing teeth, or have dentures that slip out of place?
-You might benefit from dental implants.
-Dental implants are Tampa Bay's Ultimate Office Anesthetic Experience by Theodore J. Grellner DDS.
-Again, the quality of your anesthesia experience while having oral surgery (like wisdom teeth removal) is just as important as the surgery itself.
+The quality of your anesthesia experience while having oral surgery (like wisdom teeth removal) is just as important as the surgery itself.
 For a teen it is even more critical since it may be his/her first experience with dentistry.
-Yes, you would like them to be asleep, but you also want it to be done well.
+Yes, you would like them to be asleep to spare them a life-long memory of the procedure, but you also want it to be done well.

 For others, though certain procedures can be comfortably performed using local anesthesia only, they would prefer to be completely unaware of the procedure.
 Our QuickRecover Anesthesia is perfect for those who just want to sleep through the procedure, then wake up when it's done and be driven home.